 Electro-Harmonix Oceans 11

-The Electro-Harmonix Oceans 11 (link to check the price on Amazon) is second on this list and is an incredible and compact reverb unit.
+The Electro-Harmonix Oceans 11 is an incredible and compact reverb unit.

 EHX defined the Oceans 11 as their “best reverb pedal yet”.
 This compact and affordable pedal is jam-packed with advanced functionality.
 It has 11 awe-inspiring reverb styles to choose from, including the essentials and the experimental verbs.
 These settings are: